chaimaebk1/Projet-React-Wordcup/README.md

 ## Contact

-For any questions or suggestions, please contact [Your Name] at [Your Email].
+For any questions or suggestions, please contact us at balakichaimae@gmail.com or barhmiyousra3@gmail.com .

----

-This README provides an overview of the AtlasExplore project, detailing its context, objectives, target audience, technologies, features, and instructions for running the project.
-It aims to help users understand the purpose and functionality of the platform and guide them in setting it up and using it effectively.